rbourgeat/kube-gitlab/README.md

 - `kubectl` installed and configured
 - `make` installed

-## Files

-- `pv-pvc.yaml`: Persistent Volumes and Persistent Volume Claims definitions.
-- `configmap.yaml`: ConfigMap and Secrets for environment variables and sensitive data.
-- `redis.yaml`: Deployment and Service definition for Redis.
-- `postgresql.yaml`: Deployment and Service definition for PostgreSQL.
-- `gitlab.yaml`: Deployment and Service definition for GitLab.
-- `Makefile`: Automation script to manage the Kubernetes resources.

-## Deploy the Application
+## Up/Down/Clean the App

-Run the following command to set up all components:
+- Run the following command to set up all components:

 ```sh